minoritea/emozi/README.md

 # Emozi
-Emozi is a emozi finder by fuzzy finding.
+Emozi is an emoji finder by fuzzy finding.

 # How to install
 ```